dice-group/dice-template-library/README.md

 ### `limit_allocator`
 Allocator wrapper that limits the amount of memory that can be allocated through the inner allocator.
 If the limit is exceeded it will throw `std::bad_alloc`.

+### `pool_allocator`
+A memory arena/pool allocator with configurable allocation sizes.
+This is implemented as a collection of pools with varying allocation sizes.
+Allocations that do not fit into any of its pools are directly served via `new`.

 ### `DICE_DEFER`/`DICE_DEFER_TO_SUCCES`/`DICE_DEFER_TO_FAIL`
 A mechanism similar to go's `defer` keyword, which can be used to defer some action to scope exit.